rgomeztinoco/rgomeztinoco/README.md

 ## Hi 👋, I'm Ricardo

 I have always been passionate about solving problems.
-Before breaking into the tech industry, my way of achieving that was through architecture, but when I discovered programming, it became clear to me that I could have a bigger impact in the world through this field.
+Before breaking into the tech industry, my way of achieving that was through architecture, but when I discovered programming, it became clear to me that I could have a bigger impact in the world as a developer.

 Because of my architectural background, I have a very good understanding of Graphic design and User experience.
-I’m self-taught and a fast learner.
-I love learning new things every day.
+I’m self-taught, a fast learner and love learning new things every day.
+As a Full-stack developer, I have knowledge in frontend and backend technologies, but I tend to lean towards frontend development more because of the design factor in it.

 I’m looking forward to work in a place that is always innovating and has a clear mission that aims to make big changes in the world by making it more equal, sustainable and open to diversity.